 The personal information that the USCIS needs to find in the birth certificate includes:

 - Full name

 - A seal verifying that it is an official record from the issuing office

 How Much Does It Cost to Translate a Birth Certificate?

 The translation market is international.
 This might seem obvious, but the main consequence it brings is that each country has its rules.
 So, when it comes to costs, a key point to keep in mind is that different languages have different translation rates.

-The cost of a translation of a birth certificate for USCIS can vary depending on a handful of factors: total of words in the document, format, seals, original language, among others.
+The cost of birth certificate translations for USCIS can vary depending on a handful of factors: total of words in the document, format, seals, original language, among others.
 This is why some companies set minimum translation prices at $50 or $74 dollars and others charge a lot more.

-Prices also fluctuate significantly by location, service provider, and complexity of the document.
+Prices for birth certificate translations also fluctuate significantly by location, service provider, and complexity of the document.
 Moreover, many governments have both a short-form and a long-form version of a person’s birth certificate.
 USCIS needs the birth certificate that includes the most possible information on it.
 This also has an impact on final costs.

-We have translators who specialize in this type of document.
-If you are applying for citizenship, college or maybe for a new job, we’ll provide you with flawless, mirror-image certified translations in over 100 languages.
-You’ll be able to present an accurate and reliable translation of your birth certificate in no time.
+We have translators who specialize in birth certificate translation.
+If you are applying for citizenship, college or maybe for a new job, we’ll provide you with a flawless, accurate translation in over 100 languages.
+You’ll be able to present an accurate and reliable translated document in no time.
 Feel free to contact us to help with your USCIS certified translations!